Algonquin Hotel: Landmark status

-The LPC had considered designating the Algonquin Hotel as an official city landmark in 1985.
+The Landmarks Preservation Commission considered designating the Algonquin Hotel as an official city landmark in 1985.
 Unlike other city landmarks, the hotel was known more for its historical associations than for its architecture.
 The LPC designated the Algonquin Hotel as a city landmark in September 1987.
 Although the hotel's longtime owner Ben Bodne had opposed the designation, its new owner Aoki Corporation supported the city-landmark status.
 In designating the hotel as a landmark, the LPC cited the impact of the Algonquin Round Table and the number of other literary and theatrical figures who lodged there.

-In 1996, the hotel was designated a National Literary Landmark by the Friends of Libraries.
-The organization's bronze plaque is attached to the front of the hotel.
-The same year, Algonquin was listed as one of the "10 Great Historic Hotels" in the United States.
-The hotel's facade contains another plaque, dedicated in 1963.
-This plaque commemorates a horse stable that previously occupied the site, which had belonged to either Jay Gould or W. H. Aiken.
+In 1996, the hotel was designated a National Literary Landmark by Friends of Libraries, and its bronze plaque is attached to the front of the hotel.
+The hotel's facade contains another plaque, dedicated in 1963, which commemorates a horse stable that previously occupied the site, and had belonged to either Jay Gould or W. H. Aiken.
+The building is counted among Historic Hotels of America, a program of the National Trust for Historic Preservation.